AbdullahAli/Stickehhh/README.md

   to set up the class (although this is hard coded for the sake of simplicity)

 ####private methods:
-  ensuring no one uses the class in an unexpected way/ I didn't want to the public API of the class to include the 'internals' of the class
+  ensuring no one uses the class in an unexpected way/ I didn't want the public API of the class to include the 'internals' of the class

 ####the `match` method:
   this method does all the work of matching words.
 In essence, it tries to fragment the words into little sections, for example: